 Upon leaving the Attorney General’s office, I went to work for a well-known firm in San Antonio.
 There, I gained experience with pipeline and transmission line condemnations.

 In April 2020, I opened my mediation practice.
-I currently offer mediation services in the areas of eminent domain, property tax, family law, attorney fee disputes, debt collection, landlord-tenant, and other business matters, statewide.
+I currently offer mediation services in the areas of eminent domain, property tax, family law, and commercial disputes, statewide.